farhadnowzari/net-core-html-to-image/README.md

 ```

 ## Optional parameters
-1. width - output document width.
-Default is 1024.
+1. OutputSize - output image size, default is (1024, 768).
-2. format - output image format.
+2. OutputFormat - output image format.
 Default is Jpg.
-3. quality - output image quality from 1 to 100.
+3. Quality - output image quality from 1 to 100.
 Default is 100.
+4. DisableSmartWidth - Disabling smart-width makes the process to listen to exact passes width

 ## Roadmap
 * Async methods